 However, ALS is only one of the disabling diseases that can be assisted by eye tracking technology.
 Below, we will discuss three other disabilities in which eye tracking devices can provide assistance:

 1. Muscular Dystrophy, Spinal Muscular Atrophy, Werdnig-Hoffman Syndrome

 Children and adults with MD, SMA, and Werdnig-Hoffman can benefit from the ease of positioning of the Eyegaze Edge.
 Because the Eyegaze Edge works accurately in any position, users with these diseases find it very comfortable to use.
 Children with SMA as young as 15 months are able to use the Eyegaze effectively.

 2. Spinal Cord Injuries

-Quadriplegia resulting from spinal cord injury is another disability that can be aided by Eyegaze.
+Quadriplegia resulting from spinal cord injury is another disability that can be aided by the Eyegaze Edge.
 The system is often an excellent tool for people who are ventilator-dependent and quadriplegic, especially if they are non-verbal.
 It is also being used by some people with spinal cord injuries who are verbal, or who are able to move their heads, but find direct-selection with the eyes a faster and easier method of computer access than alternative methods of row/column scanning, voice control, or mouth or unicorn sticks.

 3. Cerebral Palsy

-Many children and adults with cerebral palsy are currently using Eyegaze systems to participate in school, from kindergarten through college, and in the workplace.
-Because controlling the eyes does not elicit a movement response in the body, many people with CP are proficient Eyegaze users.
+Many children and adults with cerebral palsy are currently using the Eyegaze Edge to participate in school, from kindergarten through college, and in the workplace.
+Because controlling the eyes does not elicit a movement response in the body, many people with CP are proficient Eyegaze Edge users.
 The eyes are a part of the brain, and controlling them does not cause movement in other parts of the body once the user becomes relaxed.